 Source: Sheffield City Centre Priority Neighbourhood Frameworks – showing Priority Location 1 (Planit-IE in collaboration with Deloitte) (September 2022)

 Character Area One is made up of the four neighbourhoods of Kelham Island, Neepsend, Philadelphia, and Woodside.
 The area is situated to the north-west of the City Centre and is an emerging residential area with industrial heritage and character.
 The role and function of the area is shaped by the River Don and important nearby green assets such as Parkwood Springs and Stanley Fields.
+Additionally, Kelham Island Conservation Area informs the character and gives a distinctive identity to the area.

 Proposals will be a mix of residential types, predominantly low to mid-rise including housing for young families, apartments and townhouses.
 The neighbourhood will also grow as a destination for independent restaurants, cafés and shops to support the existing and future residents and attract visitors to create a vibrant daytime and early evening economy.